All India Law Entrance Test

 AILET Exam Pattern

-Logical Reasoning evaluates analytical skills, while the Mathematics section focuses on basic arithmetic.
-The exam is conducted in English medium only.
+Logical Reasoning evaluates analytical skills, The exam is conducted in English medium only.

 For more details visit the AILET Exam Pattern.